All Episodes

 It's causing so much inflammation in the lungs that their oxygenation goes down and they end up dying from respiratory failure.

-So it's the response to the virus.
+It's not the virus, so it's the response to the virus.

-So it would make sense when you look at how does this vaccine create a response.
+So, it would make sense when you look at how does this vaccine create a response?

-Well, it's gonna create an antibody response.
+Well, it's going to create an antibody response.

-Then when you get re-exposed to the virus, we don't know what that's going to look like.
+Then, when you get re-exposed to the virus, we don't know what that's going to look like.

-We've seen patients already be in reinfected with the virus, and so far it it looks promising and and I and I hope that it stays true to that, but I don't know what that's gonna look like after the second dose of of the vaccine, or if if these new variants come around, how that's going to be.
+But I don't know what that's going to look like after the second dose of the vaccine, or if these new variants come around, how that's going to be.

-We d we just don't know.
+We just don't know.

-That's the only single shot vaccine.
+That's the only single-shot vaccine.

-Uh what are your thoughts?
+Pfizer, Moderna, what are your thoughts?

-They're uh they ha their long-term effects aren't clear yet.
+Their long-term effects aren't clear yet.

 They won't be clear for years and years to come.

-So uh my I'm not recommending mass vaccination as the solution since I know that early treatment is com is so effective and the natural immunity that one gets is far better than the vaccine.
+So, I'm not recommending mass vaccination as a solution since I know that early treatment is so effective.

-I don't I listen, I I've I've tried to give Dr. Fauci the benefit of the doubt.
+Listen, I've tried to give Dr. Fauci the benefit of the doubt.

 I have.

-I I understand he spent decades of his life working in medical research and trying to save lives.
+I understand he spent decades of his life working in medical research and trying to save lives.

 I appreciate it.

-I I think is I don't question his sincerity.
+I think I don't question his sincerity.

 I just had it.